schneebergerlab/plotsr/README.md

 gzip -d 1001genomes.snps.sorted.bed.gz
 # Plot using plotsr
 plotsr --sr col_lersyri.filtered.out \
        --sr ler_cvisyri.filtered.out \
        --sr cvi_erisyri.filtered.out \
        --genomes genomes.txt \
        --tracks tracks.txt \
        --markers markers.bed \
        --cfg base.cfg \
        -o output_plot.png \
        -S 0.5 -W 7 -H 10 -f 8
 ```
+This would create the output_plot.png.

-[plotsr.sh](./example/plotsr.sh) file contains ten different commands for corresponding to different modes of visualisation (stacked chromosomes or the itx mode), different selection of genomic regions (all chromosomes, some chromosomes, or specific region), and different orientation of chromosomes (horizontal vs stacked).
+[plotsr.sh](./example/plotsr.sh) file contains ten different commands corresponding to different modes of visualisation (stacked vs itx mode), different selection of genomic regions (all chromosomes, some chromosomes, or specific region), and different orientation of chromosomes (horizontal vs stacked).

 ## Pipeline for visualising genomic differences

 Let's say that we want to visualise genomic differences between four genome assemblies: A.fa, B.fa, C.fa, and D.fa.
-Further, we want to visualsize the genomes in the order A > B > C > D. Then, following are the steps for a typical pipeline to visualise structural annotations between these genomes.
+Further, we want to visualsize the genomes in the order A > B > C > D. Then, following steps are involved in visualising structural rearrangements between these genomes using plotsr:

 #### Step 1: Align the genomes
 * Genomes need to aligned using a whole-genome alignment tool.
 Here, we align the genomes using [minimap2](https://github.com/lh3/minimap2) and index the alignment BAM file using [samtools](https://www.htslib.org/download/):